MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/dynamic-search.md

 > [!NOTE]
 > Currently, this feature is available in [public developer preview](~/resources/dev-preview/developer-preview-intro.md) only.

 Type-ahead search in Adaptive Cards enhances your search experience.
-You can search and select data from data set.
+You can search and select data from data sets.
 You can use either static or dynamic search, the details are as follows:

 * Static search: Search and select within the specified values from the Adaptive Card payload.
 * Dynamic search: Search and select within data set loaded dynamically from the remote backend.

-The payload size in static search increaseswith more number of choices.
+The payload size in static search increases with number of choices.
 To overcome such challenge, the dynamic search is useful to search and select choices from a dynamically loaded database.

 ## Advantages